16 website metrics to track for growth

 • Working with influencers to attract new audiences

-Strategies for improving new visitors can also focus on strategy.
+Other ways to increase this number can include building more real estate on your website to diversify your content.
 For example, if your website doesn't include a blog, you may want to add a blog to your business website to boost unique visitor numbers.

 More resources: